Financial-Times/o-forms/README.md

 ### Errors

-In trms of invalid inputs, `o-forms` has a build in mechanism to display custom errors and an error summary.
-If neither of these work for your product, you can also default to [native browser validation](#form-instance).
+In terms of invalid inputs, `o-forms` has a built in mechanism to display custom errors and an error summary.
+If neither of these work for your product, you can also choose to use [native browser validation](#form-instance).

 #### Custom Errors
 In order to provide customised error messages for an invalid input field, you'll need to add the message to the markup.
 In any of the structures shown in the markup above, the error message will need to live within the input container as a sibling to the input elements: